angelopatane/syspeek/README.md

 ## 📄 License

-MIT — free to use, modify and distribute.
+This project is licensed under the MIT License — see the [LICENSE](https://chatgpt.com/c/LICENSE) for details.

 ---

-> Built with ❤️ by Angelo Patane (2025) — A mechanical engineer with a passion for Linux, Go, and clean terminal tools.
+> Built with ❤️ by Angelo Patane (2025) — A mechanical engineer with a passion for open source, Linux, and Golang development.